 > Example support request: “If you enjoy this podcast and want to help it grow, head to our Patreon page and donate to the show in exchange for premium content.”

 Like the intro music, it is important to select your outro music with care.
-You can use a recurring theme song or choose a different track each episode.
+You can use a recurring theme song or choose a different sound track each episode.
+You may even include some sound effects, if you chose them wisely.

 Either way, your music selection should match the tone of your podcast: dramatic, light-hearted… 🎵 🎶

-If you use music found on the internet, double-check the license to ensure it’s free-to-use and don’t forget to credit the author if necessary.
+If you use music found on the internet, make sure the license says it is free to use and don’t forget to credit the author if necessary.

-Ausha provides you with a library of royalty-free music that you can use to conclude your episodes.
+Ausha provides you with an audio library of royalty-free music that you can use to conclude your episodes.
 It can be found directly in the show manager, on the top-right. 💜

 Nobody has mastered the Easter Egg better than the Marvel blockbusters.
 In almost every movie, hidden scenes are added in the middle or at the end of the credits.